Improving Facilities to Enhance Quality of Life in Lafayette

 A new Civic Center on South Public Road would provide a more welcoming community space and better access to government resources and services.
 It would also provide a southern anchor in Old Town, support a variety of Lafayette’s adopted plans to implement the community’s vision, and further activate the South Public Road corridor.

 The current City Hall has inefficient systems and a multitude of deferred maintenance needs, including a fire suppression system, a redesign of the parking lot and building entrance to meet ADA requirements, and a roof replacement.
-Constructing a new facility would address these deficiencies and reduce overall operating costs through modern equipment and an efficient building envelope.
+Constructing a new facility would address these deficiencies and reduce overall operating costs through the use of modern equipment and an efficient building envelope.

 Project Scope